heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

 we first create the next entry and afterwards fill in the remaining values shifted by the given amount.

-For example, given a `TimeTable` like the one above, the important entries for adding all repeated stop times are the first, second and third entries.
+For example, given a `TimeTable` like the one above, the entries required for adding all repeated stop times are the first, second and third entries.
 The first one marks the lower bound, from which to add the repeating stop times.
 The amount that each new entry will need to be shifted by is taken from the second entry, the actual repeat entry.
 The third entry marks the upper bound.\
-After creating the stop times for the second and fourth entry, we iteratively create new stop times, each being shifted by the number of minutes, until we reach the upper bound, at which point we stop and go to the next entry.
+We iteratively create new stop times, starting at the lower bound, where each new entry is being shifted by the number of minutes, until we reach the upper bound, at which point we stop and go to the next entry.

-### Existing GTFS-files

-Before creating either the `agency.txt` or the `stops.txt`, the output directory is checked for those those files.
-If either exists, it will be used to select an agency or to provide the stops, respectively.
-In case only some stops can be found in the `stops.txt`, they will be used as fix points for the location detection.
-This means even if another possible combination of locations would be better, it will not be used if it does not use the existing stops.\
-All other GTFS-files are overwritten (based on the configuration), should they exist.

 ### Holidays and other special dates